lucorp/isel/README.md

 You can freely modify and adapt functionality to your needs.
 Please take in account that this is only basic version with minimal number of functionalities.

-For simpler development cycle, there was used node and grunt.
+For simpler development cycle, there was used Node and Grunt.

 There is created grunt watcher process, that will automatically compile project js and css files.